gibboa/Open_IO/README.md

 2. Running Open IO
 	1. From your command line, go to the Open IO directory.
-	2. Run the command "node server.js" to start running.
+	2. Run the command "node server.js" to start Open IO.
-	3. You will receive the port where you can see it running.
-In the image below, the port is 8081
+	3. You will receive the port where it is viewable.
+In the image below, the port is 8081.
 	![port](images/port.png)
-	4. In your web browser, visit "localhost:x" where x is the port number
+	4. In your web browser, visit "localhost:x" (x is the port number).
 	![url](images/url.png)
 	5. You should now see Open IO running.